Dealers-Warehouse/Dealers_Skill_Assessment/README.md

 customers/<br>

 ## Time Frame
-Approx 1-2 hours to complete
+Approx 1-2 hours to complete.
+Please take your time.
+This is a reflection of your coding ability.

 ## Requirements
 1. The “index.php” file contains an existing form to add a new Dealers Warehouse customer.
 The form has the following fields: